Audi A3 Sportback Review 2023 | Top Gear

 What's the verdict?

-The A3 Sportback is possibly the most roundly talented posho-badged hatchback on the market right now.
+The A3 Sportback is the most roundly talented premium hatchback you can get your hands on right now.
 The BMW 1 Series is a sportier choice (but pays for that with a tougher ride and more road noise), and the Mercedes A-Class trails both by a distance, despite its tech-festooned dashboard.
-The Audi strikes a neat balance between fuss-free family transport, well-mannered refinement and managing to feel just a little keener in the chassis department than the old A3.

 The Rivals